How to Customize the My Account Page in WooCommerce

 1. Register an end-point

-To add a new tab on the menu, you first need to create an endpoint.
+To add a new tab on the menu, you first need to create an account endpoint.
 It acts as the URL slug which comes after /my-account/.
 To add a new tab with the name My Loyalty, add the following endpoint in the functions.php file.

 Now, go to the Settings > Permalinks page and click Save Changes (without applying any changes).
 Doing this flushes the permalinks and lets the website pick up on the new endpoint created.